Jimsy2/Shell-Intro/Shell_Intro.md

 ## 1.3 How is BASH different from the DOS command prompt? ##

- * __Case Sensitivity:__ In Linux/UNIX, commands and filenames are case sensitive, meaning
+ * __Case Sensitivity:__
-   that typing "EXIT" instead of the proper "exit" is a mistake.
+      In Linux/UNIX, commands and filenames are case sensitive, meaning that typing "EXIT" instead of the proper "exit" is a mistake.

- * __"\" vs. "/":__ In DOS, the forward-slash "/" is the command argument delimiter, while the backslash "\" is a directory separator.
+ * __"\" vs. "/":__
+      In DOS, the forward-slash "/" is the command argument delimiter, while the backslash "\" is a directory separator.
 In Linux/UNIX, the "/" is the directory separator, and the "\" is an escape character.
 More about these special characters in a minute!

+ * __Filenames:__
- * __Filenames:__ The DOS world uses the "eight dot three" filename convention, meaning that all files followed a format that allowed up to 8 characters in the filename, followed by a period ("dot"), followed by an option extension, up to 3 characters long (e.g. FILENAME .
-TXT).
+      The DOS world uses the "eight dot three" filename convention, meaning that all files followed a format that allowed up to 8 characters in the filename, followed by a period ("dot"), followed by an option extension, up to 3 characters long (e.g. `FILENAME.TXT`).
 In UNIX/Linux, there is no such thing as a file extension.
 Periods can be placed at any part of the filename, and "extensions" may be interpreted differently by all programs, or not at all.

 ## 1.4 Special Characters ##